mai13drd/peass-ci-jenkins-examples/README.md

 * Execute *buildOnAgentManually.sh*.
 After that, two Docker containers are running, named *jenkins_controller* and *jenkins_agent-1*.
 Notice the shown IP of *jenkins_agent-1*!

 * Wait until jenkins is fully started (means http://localhost:8080 can be loaded) and log in.

+* You will see, that a pipeline-project named *buildOnAgentManually* is configured.

 * Run *registerAgentToMaster.sh* with the shown IP of *jenkins_agent-1* as parameter.
 This will register *jenkins_agent-1* as build agent.